 However, it should be mentioned that the Hopfield net is not generally appropriate for the solution of optimization problems when the number of neuroids increases, because the number of local minima increases exponentially.
 There are methods which ensure that the net is not so easily caught in a local minimum.
 In principle, this is achieved by introducing noise on the excitation of the individual neuroids.
 In this way, the system is also capable of moving to a higher energy level and thus of eventually escaping from a local minimum.
+Usually, at the beginning the noise amplitude is chosen to be large, but decreasing with time, thus corresponding to a decreasing temperature.
+Therefore, this procedure is eventually called "simulated annealing".
 Noise can be introduced by simply adding a noisy signal on the neuroid before the activation function is applied.
 An alternative method is to use probabilistic output units.
 These can take either 0 or 1 as output value, and the input value determines the probability, whether the output will be 0 or 1.
 This probability is usually described by the logistic function (Fig. 5.11b).
 Such a probabilistic system is called a Boltzmann machine.
 This will not be discussed here (for more details see e. g., Rumelhart and McClelland 1986).
 Yet another possibility to introduce noise is to use asynchronous updating with randomly selecting the unit to be updated.